rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 ## Getting Started

-To enable sending your event data to Facebook Custom Audience, you will first need to add it as a destination to the source from which you are sending your event data.
+To enable sending your event data to Facebook Custom Audience, you will first need to add it as a destination in RudderStack.Once the destination is configured and enabled, events from RudderStack will start flowing to Custom Audience.

-Before configuring your source and destination on the RudderStack, please verify if the source platform is supported by Facebook Pixel, by referring to the table below:
+Before configuring Facebook Custom Audience as a destination, verify if the source platform supports sending events to Custom Audience, by referring to the table below:

 | **Connection Mode** | **Web** | **Mobile** | **Server** |
 | :--- | :--- | :--- | :--- |